GabrielCNoble/mm-chaos/README.md

 Some work also doesn't require much knowledge to get started.

 Please note that is is our strict policy that *Anyone who wishes to contribute to the OOT or MM projects **must not have accessed leaked source code at any point in time** for Nintendo 64 SDK, iQue player SDK, libultra, Ocarina of Time, Majora's Mask, Animal Crossing/Animal Forest, or any other game that shares the same game engine or significant portions of code to a Zelda 64 game or any other console similar to the Nintendo 64.*

-Most discussions happen on our [Discord Server](https://discord.zelda64.dev), where you are welcome to ask if you need help getting started, or if you have any questions regarding this project or ZeldaRET's other decompilation projects.

 For more information on getting started, see our [Contributing Guide](docs/CONTRIBUTING.md), [Style Guide](docs/STYLE.md) and our [Code Review Guidelines](docs/REVIEWING.md) to see what code quality guidelines we follow.